iamkaf/gentle-hurt-cam/README.md

 # Gentle Hurt Cam

-Cancels the hurt cam if you take 0 damage.
+A Minecraft mod that cancels the hurt camera effect when you take zero damage.

-This repository provides a starting point for creating Minecraft mods that target Fabric, Forge and NeoForge from the same codebase.
-It is adapted from [jaredlll08's MultiLoader-Template](https://github.com/jaredlll08/MultiLoader-Template) and stripped down to a minimal starting point.
+## Features

+**No More Shake for Zero Damage**
+When you take damage that's fully absorbed (by armor, enchantments, or other protection), the hurt camera shake effect is cancelled.
+Your screen won't shake when you don't actually take any damage.

+## Compatibility

+- Minecraft: 1.21.10
+- Loaders: Fabric, Forge, NeoForge
+- Dependencies: Amber

+## How It Works

+The mod monitors the hurt camera effect and cancels it when:
+- Your entity was recently hurt (`hurtTime` is active)
+- But the actual damage taken was less than 0.5 hearts (`lastHurt < 0.5`)

+This means when you have full netherite armor or other damage reduction that absorbs all incoming damage, your view stays steady.

-## Directory layout
+## Directory Layout

-- `common/` contains code shared between all loaders.
+- `common/` contains code shared between all loaders
-- `fabric/`, `forge/` and `neoforge/` contain loader specific entry points and build logic.
+- `fabric/`, `forge/`, `neoforge/` contain loader-specific entry points and build logic
-- `buildSrc/` holds the Gradle scripts that wire everything together.
+- `buildSrc/` holds the Gradle scripts that wire everything together

-Feel free to expand upon this structure to suit the needs of your own mods.
+## License

+MIT